bright/new-www/_posts/2018-07-12-would-blockchain-lie-to-you.md

 author: ula
 hidden: false
 image: /images/Blockchain_workshops.jpg
-tags: Blockchain Ethereum Truffle Node.js MainNet
+tags: [Blockchain, Ethereum, Truffle, Node.js, MainNet]
 ---
 Some people are sitting on a beach in summer, and some are learning Blockchain.
 Can you do both at the same time?
 The answer is YES. :)